This article will compare Kinsta and Cloudways based on their performance, pricing, features, and support.

 Cloudways uses a CDN powered by StackPath, which gives you the benefit of delivering the content to your global audience faster.
 However, the CDN is based on a pay-as-you-go model.
 Cloudways charges $1 per 25GB of bandwidth for one site.

-Cloudways has an excellent backup system wherein backups of the site are automatically created and stored in an external storage network.
-However, backup is not a free feature, and the company charges $0.33 per GB for backup.
-You can also have extra backup storage for an additional charge.
+Cloudways also has an excellent backup system that automatically creates and stores backups in an external storage network.
+However, backup is not a free feature, and Cloudways charges $0.33 per GB for backup.
+Users can also have extra backup storage for an additional charge.